Yeelirrie uranium project: History

 The project came under criticism at BHP's 2010 annual general meeting from local Aboriginal groups regarding their concerns which included the employment of indigenous residents near BHP's mines in WA, and the need for reassurance from BHP that there would be minimal impact on the surrounding land at the planned mine.
 The local Wongutha people considered Yeelirrie as a "place of death", and that needed to be explored in heritage surveys.

 In February 2011, an environmental impact survey found a total of 143 species from 70 genera were recorded, most of which were widespread and common in the region.
 The survey also discovered 3 new previously unknown species.
 One of these species, now known as Atriplex yeelirrie, was declared threatened and has a highly restricted distribution, only found in two known locations, approximately 30 km apart.
 The north western population (of an estimated 84,510 individuals) is located on ground that coincides with the central part of the proposed open pit mine.
 The south western population comprises an estimated 190,656 individuals and was unimpacted by planned developments.

 In August 2012, BHP sold the project to Canadian mining company Cameco for US$430 million.

 The Yeelirrie uranium project was granted environmental approval by the Western Australian Minister for the Environment in January 2017.
 An application to invalidate the decision was lodged by the Environmental Defenders Office on behalf of the Conservation Council of Western Australia and a small number of traditional owners.
-It did not challenge the merits of the environmental assessment, but rather disputed the Environmental Protection Act 1986 (EPA) procedure and the ability of the Minister for the Environment to make approval decisions.
+It did not challenge the merits of the environmental assessment, but rather disputed the Environmental Protection Act 1986 procedure and the ability of the Minister for the Environment to make approval decisions.
 This was rejected in February 2018.
 An appeal to the Western Australia Court of Appeal was dismissed in 2019.
+In April 2022, Environment Minister Reece Whitby denied an application to have the approval extended.